chethanvasishta/essential-cs/README.md

         - Can you call free on a memory allocation created by the new operator
         - Can there be multiple malloc() in the same program?
 If yes, can a free() deallocate memory created by either of the malloc()
         - What happens if you free a pointer twice?
+        - Can you call delete[] on an allocation created by new?
+(Not new[])
     - Exercise:
         - [Basic] Fix memory leaks in TODO program
         - [Intermediate] Write your memory allocator
 11. [Stack vs. Heap]
     - Where are a and b allocated?
 Where is the allocation pointed by p allocated?
     - What's the scope and lifetime of a and b inside main?
 Similarly, a, b and c inside foo()?
 What's the scope of
 12. [Initialization order]
     - TODO: Globals, singletons, etc.
+    - Can you rely on the initialization order of globals across files?
 13. [Crash]
     - What does it mean for a program to crash?
     - What happens after a program crashes?
 What happens to the state of the threads, heaps, loaded DLLs, etc. on program crash?